DATE :

 Serial Number Significance: 1955 Gibson Les Pauls feature 5-digit serial numbers typically starting with "5" followed by four digits, though some late 1955 examples exceed 59999 and display 5-digit consecutive numbers.

 Recent Auction Results: A clean 1955 Tune-O-Matic example sold at Heritage Auctions for $52,000 in late 2024, while a refret-only wraparound brought $31,500.
+Provenance can multiply those numbers—David Gilmour’s personally owned 1955 Gold Top fetched $447,000 at Christie’s in 2019.

 Note: At Edgewater Guitars, we consistently pay 30-40% more than typical guitar shops for premium examples, and our expertise in 1955 Les Paul authentication ensures you receive accurate valuations reflecting current market conditions.

-Serial Numbers and Dating
+Serial numbers and dating

 Serial Number Ranges: